Captain Corelli's Mandolin (2001)

 Cast: |

-When Pelagia’s fiancé, Mandras, a local fisherman, heads off to war on the mainland, the friendship between Antonio and Pelagia grows.
-Her beauty and intelligence have captured Corelli’s heart, and his fondness for the village’s vibrant community has caused him to question his reasons for fighting.
-Corelli, and his battery of musical troops, becomes a part of the villagers’ lives; but the moment is fleeting.
-As the war grows closer, Antonio and Pelagia are forced to choose between their allegiances and the love they feel for one another.
-The Italian government surrenders to the Allies, and the Italian troops happily prepare to return home.
-However, their erstwhile allies, the Germans, insist on disarming them, intemperately and violently.
+When Pelagia’s fiancé Mandras, a local fisherman, goes off to war on the mainland, her friendship with Antonio deepens.
+Her beauty and intelligence have won over Corelli’s heart, and his appreciation for the lively community of the village leads him to question his purpose for fighting.
+Accompanied by his musical unit, Corelli becomes a part of the villagers’ daily lives; although their time together is brief.
+As the war draws nearer, Antonio and Pelagia are faced with a difficult decision: to remain loyal to their nations or follow their hearts.
+The Italian government surrenders to the Allies, allowing their troops to happily return home.
+However, their former allies, the Germans, forcefully disarm them.
+The Greeks also suffer at the hands of the incoming Germans and team up with the Italians in a short-lived yet futile attempt at resistance.